CMMS Solution CMMS Blog What Is Scheduled Maintenance

 Scheduled maintenance helps ensure such tasks are addressed at specific times.
 A maintenance planner or a designated scheduler lets you coordinate with technicians, or third-party HVAC specialists (in case they are required), considering their availability.

 On the other hand, scheduled maintenance can become complicated when work orders are involved.
 For instance, if a piece of equipment near the facility’s heating system requires urgent repairs, it should be scheduled either before or after the HVAC inspection, depending on priority.
 However, it should be kept in mind that overlapping both tasks can lead to delays and inefficiencies.
+This is how you can perform proper facility maintenance.

 Scheduled maintenance can be used as a preventive measure against future HVAC breakdowns in several ways.
 For example, when a faulty blower fan is discovered during an inspection, you create a work order against it and schedule the repairs in the near future to prevent further damage.
 This proactive maintenance approach can help prevent costly repairs and potential future damage to the equipment.